Scythe-Technology/zig-luau/README.md

 # zig-luau
 [![shield showing current tests status](https://github.com/Scythe-Technology/zig-luau/actions/workflows/tests.yml/badge.svg)](https://github.com/Scythe-Technology/zig-luau/actions/workflows/tests.yml)

-zig-luau is a wrapper and binding to [Luau](https://luau-lang.org/).
-This library provides some api that is written entirely in Zig, and most that are bindings to the luau C api.
+A zig library for [Luau](https://luau-lang.org/).
+C API and Zig API combined.

+Developed primarily for [ZUNE](https://zune.sh), but can be used in any zig project.

+## Zig Backend
+This is a experimental backend, which has some luau API entirely in zig, translated from C++. (incomplete)

+Such as the `VM/src/lgc.cpp` would be in [`src/VM/lgc.zig`](src/VM/lgc.zig).
+The code translated is to be close as possible to the original C++ code, but with some slight optimizations and changes to fit the zig language better, things like error handling are done through zig errorset rather than C++ exceptions.

+Only the `VM` has primary focus, while other parts of the luau codebase are still in C++.

+The zig backend can be disabled by compiling with `-Duse_zig_backend=false`, or setting the dependency options in your `build.zig`, which would use the original C++ API for everything, and the zig code will be ignored.

-## Wasm Usage
+## WASM Support
-zig-luau can be compiled into `wasm32-wasi`, but does not support lua errors, due to C++ exceptions not supported in wasi (work in progress).
+This library can be compiled into `wasm32-wasi`, but does not support lua errors, due to C++ exceptions or setjmp/longjmp not supported in wasi (work in progress, experimental wasm `sjlj` clang flags are not enabled for zig).

 ## Contributing

-Please make suggestions, report bugs, and create pull requests.
+Please make suggestions, report bugs, or create pull requests.
 Anyone is welcome to contribute!

-I only use a subset of the Luau API through zig-luau, so if there are parts that aren't easy to use or understand, please fix it yourself or let me know!

 Thank you to the [Luau](https://luau-lang.org/) team for creating such a great language!